In Thee Rejoiceth (Klontzas): Description

 The painting is egg tempera and gold leaf on wood.
 The dimensions are 71.5 cm x 47 cm or 28.2 in x 18.5 in, it was completed in the latter part of the 16th century in Heraklion Crete.
 The painting follows the traditional maniera greca.
 The work was influenced by the Venetian style.
 The Virgin is the central figure in the icon.
 She is holding Christ while sitting on a throne, she is surrounded by several Seraphim.
 They are located on an outer circular layer.
 The Virgin and child are inside of a church archway.
 A holy dove is above the Virgin.
 She is surrounded by hierarchal concentric circles.
-The highest-ranking angles are closest to the Virgin.
-As the circles travel further from the Virgin the Cherubs and other angles follow.
+The highest-ranking angels are closest to the Virgin.
+As the circles travel further from the Virgin the Cherubs and other angels follow.
 Even further from the center are new and old testament narratives.

 At the top of the painting is the crucifixion, there is a second crucifixion to our lower left.
 A figure of God is to our left in the upper portion of the upper archway.
 The figure is next to Adam and Eve.
 The two biblical figures occupy a wilderness on the upper archway transversing the archway from left to right.
 Immediately below the figure of God the Virgin partakes in the Annunciation.
 She interacts with the angel for four scenes.
 There is a detailed visual story of her life.
 She explains the blessing to her family, then to Joseph.
 The left narrative ends with Joseph and her traveling on a donkey.
 On the right side, the Virgin is seated with Jesus for a second time.
 In a Virgin and child sequence.

 The painting is also full of hidden meanings and symbols.
 There are zodiac symbols.
 The painting features the Dodekaorton and the houses of Akathistos.
 The painting exhibits elaborate buildings giving viewers a perspective of 16th-century architecture.
 At the bottom, is a lagoon reminiscent of Venice, Upper Jerusalem is depicted, as well as saints, who are lined up in dense hierarchical groups.